JW-Zhang001/me-test/README.md

 # me-test

 ## Description
-This is the blockchain(CLI) automated testing framework
+This is the blockchain automated testing framework

 Note: Requires Go 1.20+